 Amos Adams, the Harvard-educated pastor, preached at the First Church in Roxbury across the street.
 He went through two wives, Elizabeth, and Abigail, and was survived by his third, Sarah, with a total of eight-plus children between them.
 We interpret the lives of these hard-working colonial ladies with a fully-featured hearth, hearth table with inlaid graphics, and interactive cupboards.
 On the doors of the cupboards, which may be original to the 1755 house, are prompts, Who lived here with Amos Adams?
 And What did they own?
 Open the door, and the cupboard is stocked with the answers.

 On the hearth table, a cookbook contains everyone’s favorite colonial recipes such as Bird’s nest Pudding or Dressed Macaroni.

 Slavery and Dissent in Roxbury

 There is no evidence of slaves at the House, but plenty on the existence of slavery in Roxbury.
 Several major streets, such as Ruggles Street, are named after slaveholders.
-In the 1771 tax inventory of Roxbury, there were 362 citizens and 21 “servants for life.”
+The Roxbury Historical Society identified a 1771 tax inventory of Roxbury, it showed that there were 362 citizens and 21 “servants for life.”
 The exhibit features a bill of sale of a negro man by the name of Boston and a broadside lamenting the lack of oversight of negro servants,